GHOSTWORKS MARINE, INC.

 Under the CPRA, with certain limitations, California residents have the right to limit the use of that resident’s sensitive personal information, as that term is defined in the CPRA, to that use which is necessary to perform the requested services or provide the goods requested.
 Under the CPRA, the following types of information are considered sensitive personal information:

-Personal information collected and analyzed concerning a consumer’s sex life or sexual
+- Personal information collected and analyzed concerning a consumer’s sex life or sexual orientation.

 Request Submissions